 Whittier Law School does not own on- or off-campus housing nor does it “place” students in apartments or participate in any rental commitment or negotiations with managers or landlords.
 However, there is a wide range of housing available minutes from the campus.
 How can we help?
 The Office of Admissions provides resources to assist students to plan and find suitable off-campus housing accommodations.
 The law school maintains referral services to assist students with their search for roommates.
 The office also has reference maps, lists of apartment complexes, and information on bus schedules and other transportation options.
-In addition, the Office of Student and Alumni Affairs provides free telephone use for incoming students for making housing hunting calls (please call ahead to schedule an appointment).

 While it is possible to arrange housing in advance, either over the telephone or through the mail, we recommend that you visit the apartment sites in person before making a choice.
 Things to consider when choosing an apartment are price, location, distance from law school, length of the lease or rental agreement, whether or not it is furnished and if utilities are included.